Margaret AlstonProfessor of Social Work, School of Humanities and Social Science, University of Newcastle

 Lorimer MoseleyProfessor of Neuroscience, University of South Australia

-Professor Lorimer Moseley is a clinical and research physiotherapist, an NHMRC Principal Research Fellow and a Fellow of the Australian Academy of Health & Medical Science.
-He leads the Pain Revolution Rural Outreach Tour and Local Pain Educator programme.
+Professor Lorimer Moseley is a clinical and research physiotherapist, an NHMRC Principal Research Fellow and a Fellow of the Australian Academy of Health and Medical Science.
+He leads the Pain Revolution Rural Outreach Tour and Local Pain Educator program.